-Obviously there are no pictures from that time.
-I did not leave the house for two weeks and afterwards avoided cameras in general for a while.
+Obviously, there are no pictures from that time.
+I did not leave the house for two weeks and afterward avoided cameras in general for a while.
 When even before I did not particularly like going to the hairdresser, it now happens once a year or not at all.
 Luckily my hair is fine with me just snipping away some split ends every now and then.
 It still grows, for the length and curliness it requires pretty little maintenance and when it does not look presentable I just braid it or put it in a bun – problem solved.

 Hair care with oil and other findings